learn-thrive-group

 Non-performance majors (Music Learning and Teaching, Theory, Music Therapy, Bachelor of Arts):

-• Two pieces of contrasting tempos and styles from the Baroque, Classical or Romantic time periods.
+• Two pieces demonstrating contrasting tempos and styles from the Baroque, Classical or Romantic time periods.

 • A third piece of your choice.
 The piece can be from the 20th or 21st century, an original composition, an improvisation or a piece in a style of your choosing.